What is the renewable fuel standard?

 What policies can be adopted to address high RINs prices?

-There is much that the EPA can do to ensure that RINs prices hold steady at a relatively low price, as intended when the RFS was established:
+There is much that the EPA can do to ensure that RINs prices hold steady at a relatively low price, as intended when the RFS was established.
+EPA has the authority to:

 - Continue to issue SREs to small refineries that appropriately demonstrate disproportionate economic hardship, without increasing the RFS requirement for refiners that do not qualify for exemptions.